#I'm buried in assignments and quizzes

 "You probably know the founders of Zaun since this is elementary level, but can any of you name the current Zaun leaders?"

-"There are six of them, Chross, Finn, Margot, Renni, Smeech and Silco."
+Without raising his hand, Viktor speaks up.
+"There are six of them: Chross, Finn, Margot, Renni, Smeech and Silco."

 Wrong, wrong.
-Well, not all of his answer is wrong of course, but part of his answer is not complete.
+Well, not all of his answer was wrong of course, but part of his answer was not complete.
 You're not sure if you should actually speak up and point out this error.
-In truth you would love to correct it, it would probably give you a dose of pleasure and personal satisfaction enough to keep you proud for the next two days.
+In truth, you would love to correct it, it would probably give you a dose of pleasure and personal satisfaction enough to keep you proud for the next two days.
+But you wondered if that very idea was a good one, if responding to correct him would reveal too much about you.
+Too much knowledge can be fatal, you have to know how to measure it.

-However, Heimerdinger intervened:
+However, Heimerdinger intervened.

 "Do either of you have anything to add to Viktor's answer?"